-Epigenetic temperature adaptation (e.g. Yahav, 2015) means that exposure to temperature variation during the ontogeny of the thermoregulatory system (and HPT- and HPA-axes) alters thermal physiology, presumably via changes to DNA methylation, which influences the capacity of the individual to respond to variation in thermal environment in early and later life.
-For example, chickens that are exposed to a short cold challenge exactly during the HPT and HPA axis development in the egg are better heat-producers after hatching and later in life while in contrast, chickens exposed to similar short-duration d heat challenges prenatally cope better in higher ambient temperatures later in life (Kamanli et al., 2015; Loyau et al., 2015; Morita et al., 2016; Piestun et al., 2009; Piestun et al., 2008a; Piestun et al., 2008b; Piestun et al., 2015; Shinder et al., 2009; Yahay et al., 2004).
-For non-domesticated species, Nord & Nilsson (2011)

-and DuRant et al. (2011), found that blue tits and wood ducks (Aix sponsa) that were incubated in cold temperature throughout the incubation period had higher metabolic rate close to independence, which was interpreted in the same way - i.e. a response that might improve thermogenic capacity.
-However, wood ducks incubated in this manner were worse, not better, at dealing with a cold challenge shortly after hatching (DuRant et al., 2013; DuRant et al., 2012).
-Similar results have been obtained for chickens when incubated in chronically hypothermic conditions (Black and Burggren, 2004), which suggests that there are switch points were a thermal dose during embryogenesis transitions from being ameliorating to being constraining.

-Altered temperature tolerance is assumed to be associated with altered HPT-axis function across species: chickens exposed to pre-natal heat showed reduced TH levels and altered deiodinase enzyme expression in response to a thermal challenge later in life (Loyau et al., 2014; Nassar et al., 2015; Piestun et al., 2009; Piestun et al., 2008a; Piestun et al., 2008b) and thermal manipulation also influenced TH levels in hatching wood ducks (altough later life THs nor responses to thermal stress were not studied, DuRant et al., 2014).
-Unfortunately, no data on the effects of prenatal temperatures on endocrine or other physiological mechanisms is available from wild birds.
-Interestingly, heat exposure also altered stress-induced CORT later in life in domestic chicken (e.g. Wilsterman et al., 2015).
+Epigenetic temperature adaptation (e.g. Yahav, 2015) means that exposure to temperature variation during the ontogeny of the thermoregulatory system (and HPT- and HPA-axes) alters thermal physiology, which influences the capacity of the individual to respond to variation in thermal environment in early and later life.
+In broader terms, this phenomenon could be classified under developmental plasticity/programming (e.g. Stearns, 1989).
+Thermal environment during development has been suggested to play a role in determination of the set point for physiological control systems (Piestun et al., 2009; Tzschentke and Basta, 2002).
+For example, chickens that are cold-exposed in the egg are better heat-producers before and after hatching, and also later in life.
+In contrast, pre-natal heat exposure to heat challenges cope better in higher ambient temperatures later in life (Kamanli et al., 2015; Loyau et al., 2015; Morita et al., 2016; Piestun et al., 2009; Piestun et al., 2008a; Piestun et al., 2008b; Piestun et al., 2015).
+For non-domesticated species, Nord & Nilsson (2011) and DuRant et al. (2011), found that blue tits and wood ducks (Aix sponsa) that were coldincubated had higher metabolic rate close to independence, which was interpreted in the same way - i.e. a response to improve heat production capacity.
+Altered temperature tolerance is assumed to be associated with altered HPT-axis function, as chickens that were exposed to pre-natal heat showed reduced TH levels and altered deiodinase enzyme expression in response to a thermal challenge later in life (Loyau et al., 2014; Nassar et al., 2015; Piestun et al., 2009; Piestun et al., 2008a; Piestun et al., 2008b).
+In wood ducks, thermal manipulation also influenced TH levels in hatchings (altough later life THs nor responses to thermal stress were not studied, DuRant et al., 2014), suggesting the role of HPT-axis involvement in epigenetic adaptation across avian species.
+Interestingly, heat exposure also altered stressinduced CORT later in life (e.g. Wilsterman et al., 2015).
 Thermal manipulation affected the proportion of thermosensitive neurons, which can then influence the downstream neuronal and hormonal responses involved in thermoregulation (Loh et al., 2004; Tzschentke and Basta, 2002).
 At the cellular level, expression of heat shock proteins (HSPs, i.e. protective protein chaperones) was lower in birds that were heat-challenged in the egg compared to controls when chicks were exposed to a thermal challenge after hatching.
 Interestingly, this was accompanied with altered DNA methylation of the HSP promotor regions (Vinoth et al., 2018).
 Recent transcriptomic studies suggest that pre-natal heat exposure may further affect vascularization and angiogenesis in the chicken, likely influencing their ability to thermoregulate (Loyau et al., 2013; Loyau et al., 2016).
 The neuronal/endocrinological pathways involved in these responses have, however, not been studied.
+Importantly, it is currently also not understood how permanent such adaptations are, as studies in chicken hardly extend beyond 30 days.
+This is an interesting avenue for future research, particularly the role of DNA methylation as a potential candidate for long-lasting effects on temperature tolerance.